clef/handbook/Operations Documents/Onboarding.md

 # Onboarding

 This document is about the general priorities and policies for how we as a company bring new employees onto the team.
-As a new person on the team, if you have questions about starting at Clef, check out [Your First Day at Clef](https://docs.google.com/document/d/1vvJfWH7lP808mAlKPr8JwUx0HvkiidzS_bkwB8wqA7M).
+As a new person on the team, if you have questions about starting at Alegion, check out [Your First Day at Alegion](https://docs.google.com/document/d/1vvJfWH7lP808mAlKPr8JwUx0HvkiidzS_bkwB8wqA7M).

 We may also create specific onboarding recommendations for different roles in the future.

 # Before Arrival

-After a candidate accepts an offer to join Clef, there are a few things that we can get out of the way before they show up.
+After a candidate accepts an offer to join Alegion, there are a few things that we can get out of the way before they show up.

 1. Employment paperwork (these should end up in their Personnel folder, which should be shared with them in Google Drive)